DamianLaczynski/Q-Learning-and-Deep-Q-Learning/README.md

-# Q-Learning i Deep Q-Learning
+# Q-Learning and Deep Q-Learning
-Projekt na zaliczenie przedmiotu Sztuczna Inteligencja
+Comparison of reinforcement learning methods based on the Snake game